 Some articles on Desk to Dirtbag contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
 Thank you for reading!

-Since January 2013 I have been traveling or on the road without having to return to the normal working world.
+Since January 2013 I have been able to travel long-term, either abroad or on the road without having to return to the normal working world.
 During that time, particularly as my blog has grown more popular in recent years, I’ve gotten questions from readers about how they too can follow in my footsteps to create a life that involves more travel, adventure, or is simply better aligned with their values or interests.

 Enter the Super Simple 5-Step Secret Formula (SS5SSF) to Travel Long-Term